States push to enshrine protections for tribal children - NewsBreak

 States push to enshrine protections for tribal children

-HELENA, Mont.
-(AP) — Leo Thompson received plenty of love, food and shelter from the non-Native American family who raised them, but missed out on any exposure to their Indigenous culture, heritage, ancestors and community.
+Leo Thompson received plenty of love, food and shelter from the non- Native American family who raised them, but missed out on any exposure to their Indigenous culture, heritage, ancestors and community.

 “The only time they acknowledged my heritage was when they’d make passive comments like, ‘Oh, you know, you’ve always liked that Native American stuff,'" said Thompson, who lives in Missoula, Montana.
 “That stuff that they so casually referred to is not casual at all.
 It’s the practices of my ancestors.
 It’s the very same culture that’s healed my soul.
 Reconnecting with my heritage as an adult has been a long and arduous journey.”